s341507/data2410-portfolio2/docs/rapport.md

 The only notable difference between the guide and what we did in this part of the task, is that we used Zabbix-proxy version 6.1 in stead of Zabbix-proxy version 6.0, becasue the assignment descriptions asks us to use version 6.1.

+### Configuring database
-After we finished installing `Zabbix proxy`, we installed and configured the database, using `MariaDB`, according to both the guide mentioned above, and the assignment description.
+After we finished installing `Zabbix Proxy`, we installed and configured the database, using `MariaDB`, according to both the guide mentioned above, and the assignment description.

 The following block of code describes the installation of `MariaDB` on VM2: